La Rondinaia

-La Rondinaia (built 1930) is a villa in Ravello on the Amalfi Coast in southern Italy.
+La Rondinaia is a villa in Ravello on the Amalfi Coast in southern Italy.
+The property was owned by American writer Gore Vidal from 1972 to 2006.

 History

-Initially, the property was a part of the Villa Cimbrone, owned by Ernest Beckett, 2nd Baron Grimthorpe.
-His daughter Lucy (1884–1979) had La Rondinaia built around 1930 and began living there.
+Initially, the property was part of the Villa Cimbrone, owned by Ernest Beckett, 2nd Baron Grimthorpe.
+His daughter Lucy had La Rondinaia built around 1930 and began living there.
 It is built on the edge of a cliff, hence its name "The swallows nest" (rondine means swallow in Italian).
 It has six floors and is 600 m2 in size.
 The surrounding garden is 4 hectare.

-Gore Vidal and Howard Austin
+Residence of Gore Vidal

+La Rondinaia was purchased by American writer Gore Vidal in 1972.
+Vidal's longtime companion Howard Austen found the villa through a classified ad in Rome's Il Messaggero.
+It had four bedrooms, a sauna, a fitness center, and servant quarters.
+Vidal added a pool to the property in 1984.